 Another form factor of SSD drives, 2.5″ SATA drives, can replace a 2.5-inch HDD in laptops.
 If your laptop lacks an m.2 slot, you’re left with two options – replace your CD/DVD writer with an SSD (Yes, you can do that) or replace your HDD if it’s 2.5-inches in size.

-You can also replace both of them with two separate SSDs if you want to.
+You can also replace them with two separate SSDs if you want to.
 Let’s start with how to replace the CD/DVD drive with a 2.5-inch SATA SSD.

 How To Install SATA SSD In Place Of CD-ROM Drive?

-To replace a SATA SSD with a CD-ROM drive, you’ll need a disk caddy to hold the SSD in place and a 2.5-inch SSD drive itself.
-The good news is SSD caddies are pretty cheap and cost no more than 10$ or ₹300.
-The CD-ROM removal and the installation part could be a little daunting, so bear with us for a moment.
+To replace a SATA SSD with a CD-ROM drive, you’ll need a disk caddy to hold the SSD in place, and a 2.5-inch SSD drive itself.
+The good news is SSD caddies are cheap and cost no more than 10$ or ₹300.
+The CD-ROM removal and installation could be a little daunting, so bear with us for a moment.

 1. Remove the CD-ROM drive from the laptop.
 The removal process is usually pretty straightforward.
 You’ll either need to untighten a screw underneath your laptop or see if there’s a button beside or below, which you can press and pull to release the drive.

 2. Align and insert the SATA SSD properly into the caddy and tighten the screws that hold it in place.

 3. Insert the caddy into the laptop at the same orientation you removed the CD-ROM drive.
 If it doesn’t go, don’t apply a lot of force.
 Instead, try realigning and inserting it again.